Myth of Metaphysical Neutrality (mmn)

 Definitional creep.
 “Natural” gradually became synonymous with “physical.”
 “Scientific” became synonymous with “quantitative.”
 “Real” became synonymous with “measurable.”
 These equations were not logical necessities derived from evidence but cultural assumptions that solidified over time.

 The eliminativist slide.
-Phenomena that resisted easy quantification—consciousness, meaning, value—began to be treated not merely as difficult or outside current methods, but as somehow less real, destined for eventual elimination or reduction.
+Phenomena that resisted easy quantification — consciousness, meaning, value — began to be treated not merely as difficult or outside current methods, but as somehow less real, destined for eventual elimination or reduction.

 The most explicit attempt to eliminate metaphysics came from the Vienna Circle in the early twentieth century.
 Logical positivism declared that meaningful statements must be either analytically true (true by definition) or empirically verifiable.
-Metaphysical claims, being neither, were pronounced literally meaningless—not false, but nonsense.
+Metaphysical claims, being neither, were pronounced literally meaningless — not false, but nonsense.

 The Result: Physicalism as Air

-The question is not whether physicalism has earned consideration — it has — but whether it has earned the status of invisible default.
-Today, physicalism often functions less as a defended thesis than as the background of serious discourse.
-To be sure, meaningful challenges exist: philosophy of mind has become more pluralistic, neuroscience increasingly recognizes the limits of reductive explanation, and contemplative and phenomenological approaches have gained a degree of institutional legitimacy.
+That status is what the present essay targets — and it remains remarkably stable.
+Philosophy of mind has become more pluralistic, neuroscience increasingly recognizes the limits of reductive explanation, and contemplative and phenomenological approaches have gained a degree of institutional legitimacy.
 These developments matter.
-Yet the deeper cultural inheritance remains strikingly stable.
-In most scientific contexts, consciousness is still presumed to be exhaustively physical, meaning is treated as derivative, and alternative ontologies must justify themselves against a framework that does not experience itself as a framework at all.
-The fact that dissent now exists does not contradict the point; it highlights how much effort is still required simply to make visible what physicalism continues to treat as obvious.
+Yet in most scientific contexts, consciousness is still presumed to be exhaustively physical, meaning is treated as derivative, and alternative ontologies must justify themselves against a framework that does not experience itself as a framework at all.
 Physicalism may be contested, but it is still the air most inquiry breathes.

 III.
 The Cost of Unexamined Assumptions